SubratKumarSingh2001/Leetcode-Solutions/README.md

 ✍ Mentioning the difficulties (i.e Easy, Medium and Hard) and Questions Number of Leetcode Problem. <br>
 ✍ Proper Explaination of Every Solutions. <br>
 <hr>
-If you like ✨ it and want to have access of it in future star 🌟🌟
+If you like ✨ it and want to have access of it in future star 🌟🌟 the repo.